We are a leading UK rubber moulding company making rubber products for industry worldwide.

-This capacity mix provides the production flexibility required to manufacture a broad range of rubber products from small parts up to very large parts and from one off prototypes and low volume batch runs through to high volume continuous production runs.
+This capacity mix gives us the flexibility required to make a broad range of rubber products.
+This can be small parts up to very large parts and one off prototypes through to high volume continuous production.

 Clifton Rubber has been compression moulding products of all shapes and sizes for over 40 years, popular items being rubber blocks, rubber bushes, rubber grommets etc.